Sometimes, cats get sick. But it's important to know the warning signs just in case something serious is happening.

 2. Obstruction in the GI tract

 Cats have a habit of swallowing hairs, resulting in hairball problems that causes them to throw up white foam.
 Some of the symptoms include constipation, reduced appetite, and GI obstruction.
-Grooming is a natural part of every cat's daily life, so while this is hard to monitor, keep this in mind as a potential cause for white foam!
+Grooming is a natural part of every cat's daily life, so while this is hard to monitor, keep this in mind as a potential cause for their stomach issues.

 3. Excess Eating